GiovanniGiacometti/giovannigiacometti.github.io/content/posts/hackathon/index.md

 The first point was easy to fix: add another step in the Ingestion phase to extract the additional metadata.
 The second point and third points were trickier: how do you make sure that the LLM doesn't come up with a new metadata?
 How do you ensure that it doesn't miss any information?

-We adopted the following approach: whenever asking the LLM to extract metadata, both in the ingestion and in the RAG phase, we would also provide it with all the metadata extracted up to that point.
-Moreover, we explicitly prompted the LLM to use an existing metadata whenever it finded a similar but not identical one.
-This helped the metadata set to be consistent.
-We leveraged prompt engineering also to foster the LLM to avoid missing metadata, by instructing it to look for "weird" names with capital letters.
+We adopted the following approach: whenever we asked the LLM to extract metadata, both in the ingestion and in the RAG phase, we provided it with all previously extracted metadata.
+We explicitly instructed the LLM to reuse metadata if it spotted similar entries (even if slightly different, to account for typos).

+We leveraged prompt engineering also to foster the LLM to avoid missing metadata, by telling it to look for "weird" names with capital letters.
 You can take a look at the final version of the prompt [here](https://github.com/GiovanniGiacometti/hackathon/blob/main/hackathon/graph/prompts.py#L218).

-Tiredness was starting to show up, but it was time to go back coding.
+Tiredness was starting to show up, but it was time to put these ideas into practice.

 ## 05:00 - The first submission